Frogpants/Project-Bitshift/navigation/documentation/tutorial/intro.md

 To solidify your understanding, try completing the following:

-* Rewrite the engine using objects or classes instead of relying on global variables.
 * Add keyboard controls to move the camera position and direction.
 * Extend the engine to draw lines between multiple points to form wireframes.
-* Experiment with rendering multiple points at varying depths to understand perspective scaling.
+* Experiment with rendering multiple points at varying distances.

 ---